pragyakatyayan/pragyakatyayan/README.md

 #### :high_brightness: Notable Articles:

 :bulb: Pragya Katyayan, Nisheeth Joshi (2020, July).
+“Quantum Computing-Start your journey with Qiskit”.
+In Open Source For You (December 2020), Page: 97-102.
+:bulb: Pragya Katyayan, Nisheeth Joshi (2020, July).
 “A Quick Look at Quantum Computing”.
 In Open Source For You (July 2020), Page: 30-34.
 :bulb: Pragya Katyayan, Nisheeth Joshi (2020, June).
 “Quantum Machine Learning- Where Quantum Computing Meets Machine Learning”.
 In CSI Communications-Knowledge Digest for IT Community (June 2020), 44(3), 34-36.
 Computer Society of India.
 ISSN: 0970-647X.